louiskhenghao/frontend-stack/apps/mobile/README.md

 ## Running e2e tests

 Following NX monorepo standard, the e2e test for mobile will be at another folder named mobile-e2e.
 Please refer to the README at root for command to run.

+## Fastlane Setup

+We had prepared the fastlane setup for you already.
+You only need to modify:

+**Android**

+1. JSON key path and file name in apps/mobile/android/fastlane/Appfile

+**IOS**

+1. [itc_team_id](https://developer.apple.com/forums/thread/77563) and [team_id](https://stackoverflow.com/questions/42960644/how-to-get-itunes-connect-team-id-and-team-name) in apps/mobile/android/fastlane/Appfile
+2. git_url in apps/mobile/android/fastlane/Matchfile, please refer to Notion for fastlane match command for IOS cert management

+p.s.
+Please note that fastlane is setup using dev@lavax.co.
+Don't modify it.

+## Checklist to do after cloning

+[ ] Rename your app by running rename command at root (please include bundle id)

+[ ] Clean necessary folder/file after rename

+[ ] Replace your app icon (logo.png) at libs/shared/assets/src/images

+[ ] Run generate icon command at root

+[ ] Update the fastlane config

+[ ] Test run the automated testing (jest and detox)